1 What are the types of deadlines relevant for civil procedures?

 The deadline for lodging an appeal is 30 days to be counted from service of the decision (Article 638 of the Code of Civil Procedure), and 15 days in urgent cases and in the cases laid down in Article 644(2) and Article 677 of the Code of Civil Procedure.

-Where, apart from the aforementioned situations, service does not have to take place, the time limit starts from the day on which the person became aware of the decision.
+In those cases where the decision is not notified: the period runs from the day on which the person concerned became aware of the decision.

 13 Can courts modify time limits, in particular the appearance time limits or fix a special date for appearance?